lidofinance/easy-track/specification.md

 ## RemoveRewardProgram

-Creates EVM Script to remove reward program from `RewardPrgoramsRegistry`.
+Creates EVMScript to remove reward program from `RewardPrgoramsRegistry`.
 Only `trustedCaller` address can create motions with this EVMScript factory.

 ### Methods

 #### function createEVMScript(address \_creator, bytes \_evmScriptCallData) external view returns (bytes)

-Creates EVM Script to remove reward program from `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - reward address to remove.
+Creates EVMScript to remove reward program from `RewardProgramsRegistry`. `_evmScriptCallData` contains encoded tuple: `(address _rewardProgram)`, where `_rewardProgram` - reward address to remove.
 To successfully create EVMScript next requirements must be met:

 - `_creator` must be equal to `trustedCaller` address
 - `_rewardProgram` address must be listed in `RewardProgramsRegistry`.